Archive for the ‘Westminster’ Category

 When Donald Maclean came out of Wheeler's and turned left this would have been his view in 1951

-The restaurant was very crowded on that Friday lunchtime and after sharing a dozen oysters and some chablis Maclean and his friends decided to eat the rest of their lunch elsewhere.
-Maclean seemed unconcerned and almost nonchalant as he and his friends walked up Greek Street and through Soho Square to Charlotte Street where they had two further courses at a German restaurant called Schmidt’s situated at numbers 35-37.
+The restaurant was very crowded on that particular Friday lunchtime and after sharing a dozen oysters and some chablis at the bar Maclean and his friends decided to eat the rest of their lunch elsewhere.
+Maclean seemed unconcerned and almost nonchalant as he and his friends walked up Greek Street, through Soho Square on to Charlotte Street where they had two further courses at a German restaurant called Schmidt’s situated at numbers 35-37.

-This area of London was still known to most people at the time as North Soho.
-The name Fitzrovia was coined relatively recently and named after the Fitzroy Tavern.
-Coincidentally ‘Fitzrovia’ was recorded in print for the first time by Tom Driberg, the independent and later Labour MP – a close friend of Guy Burgess.
+This area of London was still known to most people then as North Soho.
+The name Fitzrovia would generally not be used for a decade or two and was named after the Fitzroy Tavern.
+Coincidentally ‘Fitzrovia’ was recorded in print for the first time by Tom Driberg, the independent and later Labour MP – and a close friend of Guy Burgess.

 Most of the staff at Schmidt’s had been interned during the second world war which maybe explained why the waiters were infamously known as the rudest in the world.
-The restaurant still served food using an old European restaurant custom where the waiters brought meals from the kitchen and only then sold them to the customers.
+In the early 1950s the restaurant still served food using an old European restaurant custom where the waiters brought meals from the kitchen and only then sold them to the customers.

-After his relatively long lunch Maclean said goodbye to his friends and gratefully accepted an offer that he could stay with them while his wife was having her baby – she was only two weeks from having their third child.
-He said he’d call them in the following week to arrange the details.
+After his relatively long lunch Maclean said goodbye to his friends and gratefully accepted an offer that he could stay with them while his wife was in hospital having their baby.
+She was only two weeks from having their third child and he said he’d call them in the following week to arrange the details.

 The Welbeck Motors car hire form.
 Burgess writes his address as 'Reform Club'.

-While Maclean was having lunch Burgess called on Welbeck Motors at 7-9 Crawford Street half a mile or so north of Marble Arch to pick up his hire-car – an Austin A70 that was due to be returned on June 4th, ten days later.
-For this he paid £25 cash in advance – £15 for the hire of the car and £10 deposit.
+While Maclean was having lunch Burgess called on Welbeck Motors at 7-9 Crawford Street half a mile or so north of Marble Arch to pick up his hire-car.
+It was an Austin A70 and was due to be returned on June 4th, ten days later.
+He paid £25 cash in advance – £15 for the hire of the car and £10 deposit.

 Welbeck Motors became famous throughout the country ten years later when they created the first major fleet of mini-cabs.
 The fleet cost £560,000 and consisted of 800 Renault Dauphine cars that were being built in Acton at the time.
-Michael Gotla, the man behind the skillful publicity of Welbeck Motors, argued that the 1869 Carriage Act only applied to cabs that “plied for hire” on the street and that their mini-cabs only responded to calls phoned to the main office the number of which was WELBECK 0561.
+Michael Gotla, the man behind the skillful publicity of Welbeck Motors, argued that the 1869 Carriage Act only applied to cabs that “plied for hire” on the street.
+He argued that his mini-cabs, could break the former black-cab monopoly because they only responded to calls phoned to their main office the number of which was WELBECK 0561.The fares, much to the chagrin of the traditional cabbies who charged far more, were only one shilling per mile .

 A Corgi model of a Welbeck Motors' 'widow-maker' Renault complete with advertising